MacroUniverse/SLISCt/README.md

 * Types ending with "_I" is const version of that type, used in function argument declarations to indicate input argument.
 Similarly, "_O" means output, "_IO" means both input and output, both of them are just the non-const version of the type.

+* Class members variables should start with `m_` for clearity, and avoid name confliction with member function arguments.

 ## "slisc.h"
 "slisc.h" includes some constants, type alias, and vector/matrix class template definitions.